-The Chief Information Security Officer (CISO) is responsible for the optimum security of the organization’s information and data.
+The Chief Information Security Officer, CISO role involves ensuring the highest level of security for an organization’s information and data.
 However, the role of a CISO has developed over the years as technology and security becomes increasingly important.
 According to studies, security leaders now influence over 90% of board and management decisions.
 Yet, Gartner reports that just only 12% of CISOs are “highly effective”.

 So, what makes an effective CISO?
 There is more to the job than simply preventing cyberattacks.
 CISOs must be multidimensional, and below is a list of six key traits that make for an effective CISO.

-As part of the role of a CISO, creating security policies and initiatives in line with the business’ goals is imperative.
+As part of the CISO role, creating security policies and initiatives in line with the business’ goals is imperative.
 Ultimately, CISOs need to create value for the company, and no security strategy will bring value if it is out of touch with the business’ needs.
 To ensure a security approach that satisfies business goals, CISOs must have strong business acumen and be literate in all aspects of business.

 Aligning with the business goals requires the CISO’s interaction with other stakeholders.
-Additionally, CISOs need to understand the needs of other parties to create incentives that work for everyone.
+Additionally, CISO role need to understand the needs of other parties to create incentives that work for everyone.
 An effective CISO will establish strong relationships with business executives to maintain inter-department connections.

 Most stakeholders are not IT professionals, so CISOs need to interact with them on a non-technical level.
 CISOs need to tailor the conversation to the audience and avoid the use of esoteric jargon.
 With clear communication, CISOs will have a more receptive audience which, in turn, improves their security efforts, whether that be implementing new initiatives or responding to an incident.